MattLemmon/g/README.txt

    - Create a Welcome Screen.

+   - Get Drones to mate.
+(Completed.)

    - Spawn more drones.
-(Success!
-Thanks to Jon!)
+(Completed.)

 Medium-term goals: